Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 The past 20-plus years have been a fantastic journey in the world of technology, changing the complexion of most businesses that survived the ride.
-Netflix, for one, went from a modest and now defunct, DVD movie rental subscription model to a digital media powerhouse that has forever changed how we view entertainment.
+Netflix, for one, went from a modest and now defunct DVD-rental subscription model to a digital media powerhouse that has forever changed how we view entertainment.

 Netflix’s ability to pivot, stay ahead of the competition, set trends and recover from downturns provides lessons for all businesses seeking success, growth and longevity in the digital age.
-We’ll take a closer look at Netflix’s journey, how it disrupted the media landscape and what we can learn about digital transformation and innovation from the company’s growing pains and successes.
+We’ll take a closer look at the evolution of the Netflix business model, how it disrupted the media landscape, and what we can learn about digital transformation and innovation from the company’s growing pains and successes.

-The evolution of Netflix and its history of disruption
+The evolution of the Netflix business model and its history of disruption

 Netflix’s evolution is a modern business success story with plenty of twists and turns.
 Here’s a brief history of the company and how it disrupted the entertainment industry:

-• Snail-mail DVD subscription service: Netflix started its snail-mail subscription service in 1999 for movie and TV fans to rent films and shows via DVD.
-Internet speed was slow and there was nowhere near today’s digital infrastructure, so watching entertainment via the internet was from being a reality.
-Streaming technology as we now know it didn’t exist and Netflix was solely about ordering your movies online and having them delivered to your mailbox — a new way to access DVDs.
+• Snail-mail DVD subscription service: Netflix started its snail-mail subscription service in 1999 to allow movie and TV fans to rent films and shows via DVD.
+Internet speed was slow, and there was nowhere near today’s digital infrastructure, so watching entertainment via the internet was far from being a reality.
+Streaming technology, as we now know it, didn’t exist, and Netflix was solely about ordering your movies online and having them delivered to your mailbox — a new way to access DVDs.

-• Almost an early exit: Many business experts believed Netflix’s DVD rental business wasn’t a scalable model and would die on the vine.
-Netflix agreed.
+• Almost an early exit: Many business experts believed that Netflix’s DVD rental business wasn’t a scalable model and would die on the vine.
+Netflix feared the same.
 In 2000, the company sought a $50 million buyout from Blockbuster, but Blockbuster wasn’t interested.
+According to a Built In excerpt of Netflix co-founder Marc Randolph’s book, That Will Never Work, Blockbuster executives “laughed us out of the building.”

-• Fine-tuned business model: In the years that followed, Netflix figured out how to fine-tune its distribution model for fast mail delivery.
+• Fine-tuned business model: In the following years, Netflix figured out how to fine-tune its distribution model for fast mail delivery.
 Still, users had to plan their entertainment at least two days ahead of time — for example, they had to order movies on a Wednesday for the DVDs to arrive in time for weekend viewing.
 Video stores like Blockbuster continued to prosper for last-minute needs.

-• Pivot to streaming video: As technology improved in the late 2000s and then even more so in the 2010s, Netflix started providing streaming video for its ballooning customer base, which welcomed the new service enthusiastically and began ditching Blockbuster and its ilk.
-Streaming video wasn’t a new idea and competitors lurked on the sidelines, but Netflix’s ample, established audience and cutting-edge technology gave the company advantages in this burgeoning arena.
-Blockbuster tried to follow Netflix into streaming, but it was too late for both the video rental chain and its old-school competitors.
+• Pivot to streaming video: As technology improved in the late 2000s and even more so in the 2010s, Netflix started providing streaming video for its ballooning customer base, which welcomed the new service enthusiastically and began ditching Blockbuster and its ilk.
+Streaming video wasn’t an entirely new idea, and competitors lurked on the sidelines, but Netflix’s ample, established audience and cutting-edge technology gave the company advantages in this burgeoning arena.
+Blockbuster tried to follow Netflix into streaming, but it was too late for both the video rental chain and its old-school peers.

 • Content giant: With viewers enjoying more streaming entertainment, Netflix branched out into original content in 2009, setting the company off on a new path of creating award-winning movies and series.
-In time, fierce competition emerged from the likes of Hulu, Max, Apple, and many more services.
-But the Great Netflix Correction in 2022, which involved a massive loss of subscribers, proved to be only a temporary hiccup.
+In time, fierce competition emerged from Hulu, HBO Max, Apple and many more services, impacting its success.
+However, the Great Netflix Correction in 2022, which involved a massive loss of subscribers, proved to be only a temporary hiccup.

 • Closure of the DVD division: In 2023, Netflix became a streaming-only service as it finally ended its DVD-by-mail service.
+According to official company statements, Netflix shipped its final DVDs on September 29, 2023, concluding 25 years of the iconic red envelope service.
 This came at a time when demand for streaming services greatly reduced the demand for physical media like DVDs and Blu-rays.
 Netflix was poised to focus only on the present — with an eye on the entertainment technology of the future.

 Did You Know?Did you know

-Netflix uses big data to learn subscribers’ viewing habits and behaviors to drive future production decisions and user experiences.
+Netflix leverages big data to learn subscribers’ viewing habits and behaviors and drive future production decisions and user experiences.

 What can businesses learn from Netflix’s success?